doremaxime/TIC-TAC-TOE/README.md

     Most of the bugs were realting to JQuery even though I did try.jquery a lot. spent about 1.5 day on APIs.
 The logins were easy but the game API was much tougher.
   Learnt more with this project than class.

+  Bugs:
+    Need to fix game API.
+Not showing user stats.